 Live Edit works through the JetBrains Chrome extension and therefore is available only in Google Chrome.

-Before you startInstall and enable the LiveEdit plugin.
-The plugin is not bundled with PhpStorm, but it can be installed from the JetBrains plugin repository as described in Managing Plugins.
+Before you startInstall and enable the LiveEdit plugin as described in Managing Plugins.

 Installing the JetBrains Chrome Extension